 Turin famously hosted the Winter Olympics in 2006, and the views of the Alps are stunning!
 The city is known for its baroque buildings, grand squares such as Piazza Castello and Piazza San Carlo, and its robust art scene.

 When you’re here, you’ll want to go up in the spire of the Mole Antonelliana.
-You’ll have fantastic views of the city and mountains, and you can explore the National Cinema Museum that’s in the base of the spire.
-You can climb stairs to the tower, or take an elevator.
+You’ll have fantastic views of the city and mountains, and you can explore the National Cinema Museum that’s at the base of the spire.
+You can climb stairs to the tower or take an elevator.
+I also recommend a food tour.

 Turin is only about two hours from Milan and three hours from Lake Como, so you could visit these as day trips when you’re here.